Last updated on 1/04/22

-If you use many silicone-based goods, you might notice that they leave your hair dry and you may experience some build-up, which can become difficult to remove.
+If you use many silicone-based goods, you might notice that they leave your hair dry and you may experience some build-up (especially if you have low porosity hair), which can become difficult to remove.

 If you do experience any negative side effects from using silicones in your haircare routine, then you may want to consider switching it up.

 Silicones should also be avoided if your locks tend to get weighed down easily, you don’t use a shampoo in your regimen, and you don’t like how it makes your hair feel.

 Just because something doesn’t work for you does not make it terrible for everyone else.

 “These silicones don’t exist alone – they are accompanied by other ingredients in hair products.
 Some ingredients in a product are going to stick to your hair no matter what.
 It may not be the water-soluble silicone that is to blame, but all the ingredients in a formula together.”

 Silicones are a common additive in many personal care and have been used since the 1950s.
 They can be found under different names such as cyclopentasiloxane, dimethicone or trimethylsilylamodimethicone.